Nkury/cse545-ctftools/README.md

 Future enhancements:
 - Read config file from ~/ to specify additional "bad" functions
-- Config file specifies minimum size of buffer to search for
 - Function specific code:  i.e. for strcpy, check if first argument is in .rodata and if so it's not vulnerable, so skip it.
 - Generate shellcode to overwrite saved EIP